 I later started to write Google Script to make more automatic data imports, not having to download and upload files.
 Using scripts to get access to data from an API makes it possible to have automatically updated data in your sheets.
 This method makes it possible to use Google Sheets as a simple dashboard solution if you need to.
 I also use tools like Supermetrics to automatically import data from different APIs through a Google Sheets plugin (more on that further down).

 While more advanced users might disagree, I would say that Google Sheets and Excel are very similar.
 You can do most things on a fundamental level in both tools.
-Some things are more comfortable to do in one than the other, and I guess that’s why I continue to use them both simultaneously.
+Some things are more comfortable to do in one than the other.
+I guess this is why I continue to use them both.

 I tried to stay as far away as possible from Excel for very long.
-To be honest, it felt like Excel was something only dull people needed, and my biggest fear in life was to seem boring.
+It felt like Excel was something only dull people needed, and my biggest fear in life was to seem boring.
 So, I stayed far away.
 For a very long time, I opened my .xlsx files in Google Sheets.

 When is Excel better than Google Sheets?